 First, test administrators need to prepare the audiometer and headphones prior to testing.
 This ensures the audiometric system is working as expected.
 The two tasks that should be completed before proceeding with testing employees are the Daily Functional Check and Daily Biological Verification.
 These tests are also covered in detail in this e-book’s Chapter 5: Daily Maintenance and Calibration Requirements for Audiometers Used in Occupational Hearing Testing.

 Essentially, each testing day should begin with a left and right Functional Check.
-SHOEBOX includes a feature that enables you to easily perform, and record, a check of the transducers.
+SHOEBOX includes a feature that enables you to perform and record a check of the transducers easily.
 For this test, the system produces a 70 dB(HL) tone at 1000 Hertz.
 By putting the transducers on your own head and listening one ear at a time, you can check for intermittences and ensure no crackling sound is observed.

 Step 2.
 Assess your Room